costabileisa/phase-1-project/README.md

 This is the end of Phase 1 project for Flatiron School.

 For this project, the primary goals were to create something that would be useful and could be added on to for more practicality later on while still satisfying the project requirements.
 Creating a list of public APIs was an easy way to acheive these goals.
 Most websites that list public APIs without an authoriztion key will only list a few different APIs.
-It can become extremely tedious searching through multiple different websites to try to find the perfect API.
+It can become quite tedious searching through multiple different websites to try to find the perfect API.
 This project solves that problem.
 A large collection of APIs was also a great way to introduce add-ons later for functionality/usability (alphabetical organization, dropdown features, search bar, etc.).
 This project, most importantly, satisfies the project requirements set by Flatiron School.
 On a single page application made from HTML/CSS/JS, it pulls from a public API of public APIs, has at least three event listeners (click, keydown, mouseover, mouseout), and uses array iteration to keep code clean.
 To make the page interactive, multiple event listers were used.
 The click event will change the background color pink (hex color: #ffd1dc).
 When hovering over an API, the style will change to make the font larger and a different color for better readability.
 When a key is pressed, the page will be updated (without refreshing) to show only the APIs that start with that key.